 Made added, besides Brazil and Colombia, Mexico is a strategic trading partner in the South American continent.
 "In addition to deepening bilateral trade, Mexico can be an important hub for the expansion of Indonesian products into the Latin American market," he concluded.

-The total trade between the two countries reached US $ 1.19 billion with a surplus position for Indonesia of around US $ 618 million in 2018.
+The total trade between the two countries reached US $ 1.19 billion two years ago, with a surplus position for Indonesia of around US $ 618 million in 2018.
 In that year, Indonesia's exports to Mexico were recorded at $ 905 million, and Indonesian imports from Mexico were recorded at $ 287.3 million.